justinkang221/justinkang221.github.io/_publications/NeurIPS2024.md

 permalink: /publications/learning-to-understand
 excerpt: ''
 date: 2024-12-10
-venue: NeurIPS
+venue: Advances in Neural Information Processing Systems (NeurIPS)
 paperurl: 'https://justinkang221.github.io/files/kang2024mobius.pdf'
-citation: 'Kang, J.S., Erginbas, Y.E., Butler, L., Pedarsani, R., Ramchandran, K.  (2024). &quot;Learning to Understand: Identifying Interactions via the Mobius Transform&quot;.'
+citation: 'Kang, J.S., Erginbas, Y.E., Butler, L., Pedarsani, R., Ramchandran, K. &quot;Learning to Understand: Identifying Interactions via the Mobius Transform&quot;.'
+NeurIPS, 2024.
 ---

 Abstract: One of the key challenges in machine learning is to find interpretable representations of learned functions.
 The Mobius transform is essential for this purpose, as its coefficients correspond to unique *importance scores* for *sets of input variables*.
 This transform is closely related to widely used game-theoretic notions of importance like the *Shapley* and *Bhanzaf value*, but it also captures crucial higher-order interactions.